GOMC-WSU/Manual/src/vdw_energy.rst

 This option calculates potential energy without any truncation.

 ``Potential Calculation``
-  Interactions between atoms can be modeled with an n−6 potential, a Mie potential in which the attractive exponent is fixed.
+  Interactions between atoms can be modeled with an n-6 potential, a Mie potential in which the attractive exponent is fixed.
 The Mie potential can be viewed as a generalized version of the 12-6 Lennard-Jones potential,

   .. math::

     E_{\texttt{VDW}}(r_{ij}) = C_{n_{ij}} \epsilon_{ij} \bigg[\bigg(\frac{\sigma_{ij}}{r_{ij}}\bigg)^{n_{ij}} - \bigg(\frac{\sigma_{ij}}{r_{ij}}\bigg)^6\bigg]

   where :math:`r_{ij}`, :math:`\epsilon_{ij}`, and :math:`\sigma_{ij}` are, respectively, the separation, minimum potential, and collision diameter for the pair of interaction sites :math:`i` and :math:`j`.
-The constant :math:`C_n` is a normalization factor such that the minimum of the potential remains at :math:`−\epsilon_{ij}` for all :math:`n_{ij}`.
+The constant :math:`C_n` is a normalization factor such that the minimum of the potential remains at :math:`-\epsilon_{ij}` for all :math:`n_{ij}`.
 In the 12-6 potential, :math:`C_n` reduces to the familiar value of 4.

   .. math::